Table of Contents

 - When asking for consent, maintain respectful distance and neutral position, while waiting for an answer.

 - If you aren’t totally enthused about the request you should say no, or at least not right now.
 Negotiation is also allowed.
-For example “how about we do X instead”
+For example “how about we do X instead”.
+If you are not HECK YES, then you are no. There is no maybe, kind of, or other in between answers.

 - You are allowed if not encouraged to change your mind at any time.
 Please communicate, for example “that’s enough” or “how about we…”, “I’m going to go …” or just negotiate a new scenario.